HikkaV/DS-ML-Courses/docs/assignment1_sup_ml_cls.rst

   :alt: Logistic regression

-The other option is to use a sign function on the linear output which analog of threshold function (that is how the SVM for classification works).
+The other option is to use a sign function on the linear output which is an analog of threshold function (that is how the SVM for classification works).

 .. image:: images/SVC.png
   :width: 800